 The Moores started their journey by making buckles, spurs, and bits in their family garage.
 They soon move onto dehorners and bullnose fencing pliers.
 Eventually, they began to manufacture saddle pliers, knives, and other ranching and fencing tools.

 Camillus used to manufacture old Moore Maker blades with black buffalo horns and yellow Delrin handles.
 Production has since stopped, but Moore Maker may still have a few for sale.
 Canal Street is another company that manufactured some products for a while.
-Boker (located in Solingen, Germany) was the only foreign company that ever made products for Moore Maker.
+Boker (located in Solingen, Germany) was the only foreign knife maker company that ever made products for Moore Maker.

 The brand quickly gained popularity and supplied its products to many famous figures, including former Governor Rick Perry, former U.S. president George W. Bush, George Strait, and Charlie Daniels.